lrgao/W2S/README.md

 bash gen_prompt.sh
 ```

 In the scripts, `--output_dir` denotes the directory of model checkpoint used for inference.
-The generated results are also saved in this directory.
+The generated prompts are also saved in this directory.

-During evaluation, `model_output_path` can be set to the generated file when running our inference codes. `source_path` can be set to `test.source` / `src-test.txt` in our pre-processed datasets. `reference_path` can be set to `test.target` / `tgt-test.txt` in our pre-processed datasets.
-Refer to the original repositories for more details.